pastly/bm/README.md

 # Branches

-__master__ should always be the same as the newest release, with possible minor documentation-related fixups due to brainfarts.
+__master__ is the bleeding edge release and may not be the same as the latest tagged release.
+Realistically, it will probably be very close.
 If you would like to work on BM, it would most likely be best to branch off of the latest master.

 Each release has a tag.
 They used to have branches by the same name, then the branches got pruned over time, and after v4.0.0 there will be no new